ntustison/Histograms/Text/intro.md

 k-means, this "distance" is the intensity variance.

-Histogram-based optimization is used in conjunction with spatial considerations in the approach detailed in [@Tustison:2011aa].
-Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
-Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using evenly spaced cluster centers.
-This has the advantage, in contrast to k-means and the other algorithms outlined, that it does not use hard intensity thresholds for distinguishing class labels which does demonstrates robustness to certain imaging distortions, such as noise.
-However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling which also leads to susceptibility to MR nonlinear intensity variation.
+Histogram-based optimization is used in conjunction with spatial considerations in the segmentation algorithm detailed in [@Tustison:2011aa].
+Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+Initialization for this particular application is in the form of k-means clustering.
+This has the advantage, in contrast to k-means and the other algorithms outlined, that it does not use hard intensity thresholds for distinguishing class labels which demonstrates robustness to certain imaging distortions, such as noise.
+However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
+In particular, this algorithm is susceptible to MR nonlinear intensity artefacts.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3)